maximecb/uvm/README.md

 A minimalistic virtual machine designed to run self-contained applications.
 UVM is intended as a platform to distribute programs that will not break and to combat code rot.
 It also aims to be conceptually simple, easy to understand, fun to work with and approachable to newcomers.
-There is a short 4-minute [video demo of UVM](https://www.youtube.com/watch?v=q9-o45B_qsA) on YouTube.
+There is a short 4-minute [overview of UVM](https://www.youtube.com/watch?v=q9-o45B_qsA) on YouTube if you'd like to see a quick survey.

 Contents:
 - [Features](#features)